ashtanko/top_movies_flutter/README.md

 check
 ```

-## Reminders 🧠
-Change name in pubspec.yaml file

-Remove anything you don't need

-Configure analysis_options.yaml for your needs

 ## Contributing 🤝

 Feel free to open a issue or submit a pull request for any bugs/improvements.

 ## License 📄

-This template is licensed under the MIT License - see the [License](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) file for details.
 Please note that the generated template is offering to start with a MIT license but you can change it to whatever you wish, as long as you attribute under the MIT terms that you're using the template.

 [lint-style-badge]: https://img.shields.io/badge/style-lint-4BC0F5.svg